 - Add a tennis ball to float in the bird bath.
 The ball’s motion will help break up ice as it forms, keeping the water liquid more easily.
 The bright color of the ball will also help to attract birds' attention in a winter white landscape.

 - If desired, add several sturdy twigs across the top of the bird bath to provide additional perches for drinking birds and to discourage bathing.
 Most birds will not bathe when temperatures are low enough to freeze the water on their feathers, but many backyard birders feel more comfortable preventing bathing altogether.
 Keeping birds out of the water will also help keep the bath cleaner, minimizing the need for cleaning winter bird baths.

-- Fill the bath with clean, fresh water, and enjoy the birds that appreciate the drink!
+- Fill the bath with clean and fresh water, and enjoy the birds that appreciate the drink.

-- Keep it full of fresh water (you can add clean snow to the basin to top it off).
+- Keep it full of fresh water (you can add a handful of clean snow to the basin to top it off).
 Low water levels freeze more easily and could damage a heater.

 - Continue to clean the bath as needed, and when cleaning, also clean perches or edges where birds congregate to drink.

-- Never use chemicals or additives to prevent the water from freezing.
+- Never use salt, antifreeze chemicals, or other additives to prevent the water from freezing.
 These chemicals are toxic to birds and can be deadly.

 With a few simple steps when temperatures begin to fall, it is easy to winterize your bird bath and prepare it to be a welcome drink station for all your winter backyard birds.